Gaussian and bootstrap approximations for functional principal component regression: Introduction

 \subsection{Contributions}

 In this work, we overturn this longstanding belief and establish a new result that enables statistical inference for functional regression: upon \textit{suitable operator scaling}, Gaussian and bootstrap approximations hold for the FPCR estimator $\hat{\beta}_J$.
 Specifically, we show that the distribution of the operator-scaled functional statistic $T_J \equiv \sqrt{n/J} \widehat{\ga}_J^{1/2}(\hat{\beta}_J-\beta)$ can be approximated by (i) the Gaussian distribution on $\HH$ with mean zero and covariance equal to a rank-$J$ operator and (ii) the bootstrap distribution constructed by a residual-type bootstrap method.
 Here, $\widehat{\ga}:\HH\to\HH$ denotes the empirical covariance operator constructed by the observed functional regressors, while $\widehat{\ga}_J^{1/2}$ is its approximate square-root operator constructed by the first $J$ eigencomponents.
 A key implication is that a meaningful distributional result for $\hat{\beta}_J$ generally cannot be achieved through scalar scaling alone; instead, at minimum, one may need scaling by an operator such as $\widehat{\ga}_J^{1/2}$.
+The role of this operator scaling is to scale down the effect of the unbounded pseudo-inverse of the covariance operator involved in estimating $\beta$ by $\hat{\beta}_J$.
 This result reveals that a simple yet carefully chosen operator scaling fundamentally changes the asymptotic landscape, making principled inference for functional regression genuinely feasible.